harrisonlab/quorn_rna-seq/README.md

 ## Clusters
 co_clusters.R will find groups of n consecutive genes with expression correlation higher than the .95 quantile of n random genes (n set to 3 by default).
 Still in development, but will work after a fashion.
-For n = 3 and using correlation between all datasets (probably better to limit it to each experiment) 1406 clusters, just over 11% of total possible clusters have correlation higher than the .95% quantile clusert length 13	1 clusert length 12	1 clusert length 11	1 clusert length 10	4 clusert length 9	6 clusert length 8	14 clusert length 7	26
+For n = 3 and using correlation between all datasets (probably better to limit it to each experiment) 1406 clusters, just over 11% of total possible clusters have correlation higher than the .95% quantile cluster length 13	1 cluster length 12	1 cluster length 11	1 cluster length 10	4 cluster length 9	6 cluster length 8	14 cluster length 7	26
-clusert length 6	57
+cluster length 6	57
-clusert length 5	104
+cluster length 5	104
-clusert length 4	171
+cluster length 4	171

 ## promoter motif finder